So here is my take on an ohm’s law explanation using a power wheel as an anology.

 How does ohms law work with 2 batteries?

 Never fire a coil in a RBA without first checking the resistance with a reliable ohm reader or digital multimeter.
 Routinely re-check the resistance after use to insure the resistance remains what you built.
 Something as simple as a post screw becoming loose can change your resistance.
 This recently occured in my own RDA when a loose positive post screw lowered the coil resistance by 0.5 ohms.
 Thankfully I routinely check and recheck my coil resistance with an ohm reader, or I might have experienced a catastrophic battery event.
+I never build lower than 0.6 ohms.
+Had I been using a 0.3 ohm build when the screw came loose, I would have hard shorted my battery.

 Now for some fun with electricity: